philipbolle/saas-factory/SF_COMMAND/00_GRAND_UNIFIED_DOCTRINE.md

 1. An After-Action Report (AAR) for any mission concludes with a formal recommendation for a doctrinal change.
 2. The Operator initiates a strategic review.
 All changes must be committed to the SSoT with an updated version number.

+### Section V.A: Doctrine Override Clause (The "Red Handle" Protocol)
+In scenarios where adherence to existing doctrine presents a clear and immediate existential threat or a critical competitive disadvantage, the Operator may invoke the "Red Handle" Protocol.

+1.  **Declaration:** The Operator must declare the override in `blueprint.md` with the prefix `RED HANDLE`.
+2.  **Justification:** The declaration must be followed by a one-sentence justification explaining the exigent circumstance.
+3.  **Post-Action Review:** Any action taken under this protocol must be reviewed in the next After-Action Report (AAR), with a formal proposal to amend the doctrine to account for the scenario.

+*This protocol is a weapon of last resort, designed to ensure survival, not to bypass standard procedure for convenience.*